YihDu/CEMUSA/pkgdown/index.md

 # SGD: A evaluation metric for Spatial Transcriptomics data

+`SGD` is a evaluation metric for Spatial Transcriptomics data.
+It addresses the limitations of existing clustering evaluation metrics by accounting for label agreement, spatial locations, and error severity simultaneously.

 ## Installation

 To install the package from GitHub, use the following command: